bagrinsergiu/BitBlox-KB/publishing/third-party-domains/easydns/index.rst

 		|bitblox-click-3-rd-party-domain|

-14. In the **Domain Name** box enter the full domain name you want to link, and then click **Connect Domain** button
+14. In the **Domain Name** box enter the full domain name you want to link (ex: ``mylandingpage.com``) and then click **Connect Domain** button

     .. class:: screenshot

 		|bitblox-connect-domain|

-15. After you connect your domain, a new panel will open with the records you need to enter in your provider account so your domain connects to BitBlox.
+15. After you've claimed your domain, a new panel will be opened with the records from your provider domain account (it can take upt o 48 hours for changes to take effect)

     .. class:: screenshot

 		|bitblox-dns-settings|

-16. After changing the records in your domain provider, return to BitBlox **Domain List** and click **Refresh** button.
-If your records are enetered correctly, the **Current Data** will be in green color.
+16. If your records are entered correctly, the **Current Data** will be green

     .. class:: screenshot